-What Is a Foreign LLC?
+What Is a Foreign Limited Liability Company?

 Contrary to how it may sound, a foreign LLC refers not to a business from outside the country, but simply a company expanding from one state to another.
 Forming a foreign LLC enables your company to do business in additional states beyond the state of your original formation.